CorpGlory/grafana-ico-select/README.md

 ## Abstract

 Sometimes you want to use icon simmilar as you set/map colors/names in your plugins.
-Grafana already has [many icons](https://github.com/CorpGlory/grafana-icon-select/blob/master/icons-list.ts) in the project.
+Grafana already has [many icons inside](https://github.com/CorpGlory/grafana-icon-select/blob/master/icons-list.ts).
 Let's use them

 It is proposition "icon-select" feature for Grafana.
 It supposed to be a new directive or something else.